ebardelli/website/content/posts/2026-02-09-enrollment-projections.md

 ---
 title: 'A New Approach to Enrollment Projections for School Districts'
-description: "Standard enrollment projection methods break down when conditions shift sharply.
-This post describes a Monte Carlo simulation framework that models uncertainty explicitly, treating student survival and new-student generation as separate stochastic processes implemented in DuckDB."
+description: "Standard enrollment projection methods struggle when conditions shift sharply.
+This post describes an approach that treats two drivers of enrollment separately: students who continue from year to year and students who are new to the district.
+Keeping these distinct makes projections more robust to sudden changes like new housing developments or policy shifts."

 date: 2026-02-09T12:21:09.000Z
 lastmod: '2026-06-22T12:00:00.000-07:00'